zschaeffer/dsp/05b-python_advanced.md

 This question has multiple parts, and will take **20+ hours** to complete, depending on your python proficiency level.
 Knowing these skills will be extremely beneficial during the first few weeks of the bootcamp.

+For Part 1, use of regular expressions is optional.
+Work can be completed using a programming approach of your preference.

 ---